-Programs are to complete the Outline for Requesting Approval of a New Clinical Site form in the COAccess portal.
+Programs are to complete the Clinical Site Application form in the COAccess portal.
 Programs can expect a preliminary decision within 45 business days of receipt of the fully completed application for a nonexpedited review.
 The fee per site MUST BE received to initiate review of the application (see Fee Schedules).
 Programs can expect a preliminary decision within 15 business days of receipt of the fully completed application for an expedited review.
 Incomplete applications will not be considered for either standard or expedited review.